Sterling edges up after last week's selloff | Business

 - United Kingdom

-Sterling edged up against the dollar and was flat against the euro on Monday, as risk sentiment across markets recovered somewhat after global growth worries sparked a broad selloff last week.
+Sterling edged up against the dollar and was flat against the euro on Monday as risk sentiment across markets recovered somewhat after jitters over global growth sparked a broad selloff last week.

-The pound clawed back some of its lost ground against the dollar on Monday, edging up 0.2%, but was still pinned below $1.37.
+The pound clawed back some of its lost ground against the dollar on Monday, gaining a third of a percent, but was still pinned below $1.37.
 Sterling had swung 1.8% lower against the dollar last week.
-Against the euro, the sterling was flat at 85.90 pence.
+Against the euro, the sterling edged up 0.1% at 85.79 pence.

+The improvement in sentiment was reflected in equity markets, with European stocks gaining ground in early trading.
+The pound was little changed by survey data published Monday morning showing Britain's post-lockdown economic rebound slowed sharply in August, as companies struggled with unprecedented shortages of staff and materials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)